All classes are centrally located!

 and more convenience than having to use off-site hotels and restaurants.

-- Double Occupancy for 2 people registering together = $612
+- Double Occupancy for two people registering together = $622 for TWO people

 Here is a list of useful things to bring with you for your stay.